-I knew myself, though.
-Motivation to stick with it would be factor.
+I knew myself, though, that finding the motivation to stick with it would be a factor.
 If I wanted to get fit and stay fit, then I needed to be motivated.
 I would need to know how to lose weight fast, so I did my research.
 And, I found a surprisingly simple way to see results that lasted — quickly.

 I wasn’t happy with the way I looked, but more importantly I was worried about my long-term wellbeing.
-I wanted to be able to keep up with my kids; enjoy weekend bike rides; be a role model of health to them.
+I wanted to be able to keep up with my kids; enjoy weekend bike rides; be a healthy role model for them.

 So, a few small diet adjustments—moderate exercise—and I made remarkable headway.

 The Simple Way to Lose the Belly Barrel